• Duration:19 Nights 20 Days

 • Authentic Nepali welcome dinner with Live Nepalese Cultural Program.

-• Accommodation during Trek ; local lodges 13 nights (twin-share rooms, beds with comfortable foam mattress and pillows
+• Accommodation during Lodge / Tea House: 13 nights (twin-share rooms, beds with comfortable foam mattresses and pillows)

-• Accommodation during Camping ; Meals during One night at Base Camp and One night High Camp (breakfast, lunch, dinner, tang juice, tea and coffee)
+• Accommodation during camping: one night at Base Camp and one night at High Camp (breakfast, lunch, dinner, tang juice, tea and coffee)

 • English speaking experienced and certified Sherpa Guide (Govt.
 Trained/License Holder).